DGonzalezPicos/red_dwarf_isotopes/README.md

 This repository contains supplementary code and data visualization for our research paper on isotopic compositions in red dwarf stars.
 The code provides tools for manipulating and plotting high-resolution spectroscopic data.
 It also includes a basic example of the radiative transfer model used to compute the synthetic spectra.

+Several features of this code are adapted from the package [samderegt/retrieval_base](https://github.com/samderegt/retrieval_base).

 ### Key Features

 - Spectral analysis tools for high-resolution stellar spectra